Thailand for Foodies: Where to Eat in the Land of Smiles

 - Baan Ama is located very close to Phuket airport.
 If you're staying at a nearby resort, this local restaurant is a relaxing place to eat away from typical tourist spots.
 They serve a great selection of southern Thai food, so expect excellent flavors.
 Don't miss their soft-shell crab!
 Find Baan Ama at: 50 Mai Khao, Thalang District, Phuket 83110.

 - Tumz Seafood Restaurant - located on the western side of Phuket town, Tumz Seafood Restaurant is a must if you're up for eating some of the best seafood in southern Thailand.
-The restaurant can be found in the Naka weekend market and therefore gives you a chance to eat a plethora of great food, shop for cheap clothes and explore local crafts for sale.
-Find Tumz seafood Restaurant at: 63/672, Alley 4, Soi 22 Shops 67,68, 69,70 Wirat Hong Yok 3 Rd, Wichit, Mueang Phuket District, Phuket 83000.
+The restaurant can be found in the Naka weekend market, giving you a chance to eat a plethora of great food, shop for cheap clothes, and explore local crafts for sale.
+Find Tumz Seafood Restaurant at: 63/672, Alley 4, Soi 22 Shops 67,68, 69,70 Wirat Hong Yok 3 Rd, Wichit, Mueang Phuket District, Phuket 83000.

 One of the many benefits of eating your way around Thailand is that it's very affordable!
 This is one of the reasons people love to travel to Thailand – your money goes a long way.
 But of course, prices will vary depending on what and where you eat.
-So instead of frequenting western-style restaurants, stick to authentic Thai food and benefit from the much lower prices.
+So instead of frequenting Western-style restaurants, stick to authentic Thai food and benefit from the much lower prices.
+The variety and options are everywhere.

 Heading into rural Thailand will give you even lower prices: